 About three out of 10 Vermont households drink water from private residential wells.
 The water contains naturally occurring chemicals like calcium that can cause hard water and iron that can cause rusty red stains on your laundry.
 In some cases, human-made chemical compounds that have been made for a variety of products—such as pesticides, gasoline, dry cleaning solvents, and degreasing agents can contaminate drinking water.
 However, most of the chemicals in your water you cannot see, smell or taste, and they can affect your health.

 - Total coliform bacterial test every year

-- Inorganic chemicals such as arsenic, nitrate, and manganese – test every five years
+- Inorganic chemical (such as arsenic, nitrate, and manganese) test every five years

-- Gross alpha radiation – test every five years
+- Gross alpha radiation screen every five years

 Almost everyone has experienced foodborne illness, usually called “food poisoning.”
-Often these illnesses are merely uncomfortable and inconvenient and don't require medical care.
-However, such infections can also result in very serious consequences, including hospitalization and death.
+Often these illnesses are merely uncomfortable and inconvenient and do not require medical care.
+However, some are more serious and can lead to hospitalization or death.

 Changes in the way food is processed and distributed, international markets, and consumer demand have altered our food supply.
-Today, food may reach the table through long chains of production, packaging, and transportation, providing many opportunities for contamination.
+Today, food may reach the table through long chains of production, packaging and transportation, which provides many opportunities for contamination.
 All these factors increase the risk for foodborne illness.